leaberry/jekyll-udpl/_posts/news/2015-09-01-Sept_matches.md

 September is filled with matches.
 If you want to shoot the [Idaho IDPA state match](https://clubs.practiscore.com/2015-idaho-state-idpa-championship/register) there is still time to register.
 We're also doing our annual night match this month with a side match for backup guns (BUG) earlier in the afternoon.
 If you haven't shot the night match before it is a great experience to see how your tactical lights, night sights and other equipment works at night.

+## Funshoot on Sept 2nd and 15th

+As always we have the Rangemasters Funshoot on Sept 2nd and 15th.
+Details are in the schedule.

 ## Sept 19th, Night and BUG matches